rchain/rchain/docs/rholang/rholangtut.md

 will never receive any message on `@"chan"` since if we send anything, such as `10 + 5`, over `@"chan"`, the arithmetic expression gets evaluated and the name `@15` is sent.

-Finally, channels also respect alpha equivalence, so the following channels are equivalent:
+Finally, channels also respect a change in variable name (alpha equivalence), so the following channels are equivalent:

     @{ for( x <- @Nil ){ Nil } }
     @{ for( z <- @Nil ){ Nil } }